American Airlines bets big on supersonic travel with order of 20 planes

 The world’s largest airline placed a nonrefundable deposit for 20 Overture supersonic aircraft from manufacturer Boom Supersonic.
 Boom plans to complete its final design of the Overture aircraft by 2025, and is targeting 2029 for the first flights carrying passengers.

 Neither American Airlines nor Boom revealed the amount of the deposit laid down by the airline, but the airline is not alone; in 2021, United Airlines placed a deposit for 15 of the supersonic airliners.
-At that time, United compared the likely cost of the Overture aircraft to a Boeing 787 Dreamliner, which ranges from $248 million to $338 million.
+At that time, United compared the likely cost of the Overture aircraft to a Boeing 787 Dreamliner, which ranges from $248m (£205m) to $338m.

 Boom claims the Overture aircraft will carry up to 80 passengers over a range of 4,250 nautical miles at a cruising speed of Mach 1.7, or 1.7 times the speed of sound.
 The last supersonic airliner to see regular service, the Concorde, flew at Mach 2.04, and could make the Atlantic crossing from London to New York in just under three hours.